Alaska Nanooks men's ice hockey: Early history (1925–1973)

 Varsity hockey at Alaska-Fairbanks began in 1925.
 The team played four games during the inaugural 1925–26 season and finished the season with a 3–1–0 record despite having no coach.
 The program returned in 1932 and for three additional seasons the team operated without a coach as an independent collegiate program.
 Alfred Bastress joined the Nanooks in 1937 and became the program's first head coach.
 Bastress led the Nanooks for four seasons.
 The team played the 1939–40 season again with no coach and Joe Gerlach coached the team during the 1941–42 season, splitting both games the team played that season.
 The program was suspended during World War II and returned for the 1949–50 season.

 The team went through six coaches through the 1950s before Bill Daltri took over behind the bench in 1960.
 Daltri led the Nanooks for three seasons, including some of the most successful seasons of the early history of the program.
 In 1960–61 Daltri's Nanooks finished with a record of 14–2–0 and in the 1961–62 season the team finished 10–1–1.
 In his final season as head coach Daltri's Nanooks won all 8 games of the 1962–63 season.
-The program would go through another period of coaching turnovers, going through 9 coaches in a ten-year period from 1963–1973.
+The program would go through another period of coaching turnovers, going through 9 coaches in a ten-year period from 1963 to 1973.